ericdodds/2014-mima-summit-presentation/README.md

 This chart is from a 2008 paper written about open source software from Amit Deshpande and Dirk Riehle of SAP Labs.
 You can read the full paper [here](http://dirkriehle.com/publications/2008-2/the-total-growth-of-open-source/).

 ### Slide 38

+This graph is from a report from Black Duck Software on the future of open source.
+You can see the full presentation [on Slideshare](http://www.slideshare.net/blackducksoftware/the-2013-future-of-open-source-survey-results).

+### Slide 40

+> I would say that with closed source tools, it's really hard learn from them.
+I can only use them.
+Whereas, with open source (Rails, Ember, Angular, whatever), I am able to look at their source code and learn from people much better than me.

+This quote is from Iron Yard Instructor Jesse Wolgamott.
+You can learn more about him [on The Iron Yard's website](http://theironyard.com/about/team/#jesse) and [follow him on Twitter](https://twitter.com/jwo).

+### Slide 41

+> Closed source communities are divided between those that create the tools, and those that use the tools.
+In open-source, they're basically the same community.
+So I can get to know the person who wrote this code.

+This quote is from Iron Yard Instructor Jesse Wolgamott.
+You can learn more about him [on The Iron Yard's website](http://theironyard.com/about/team/#jesse) and [follow him on Twitter](https://twitter.com/jwo).

+### Slide